realitydeslab/.github/profile/README.md

  [Holo Interactive](https://holoi.com) is a creative spatial computing lab, previously [Amber Garage](https://ambergarage.com), founded by [Botao Amber Hu](https://botao.hu).
+Holo Interactive is the innovation driver behind HoloKit and related creative MR projects.

 ## HoloKit
 * 🥽 **Innovation at its Best**: We have released an stereoscopic optical see-through AR headset [HoloKit X](https://holokit.io) in 2022, which is an [award-winning](https://www.red-dot.org/project/holokit-x-64930) premium-quality upgrade from our original periscope-shaped invention [HoloKit 1](https://1.holokit.io/), a cardboard proof of concept released in 2017.